- Main Page

 Normal Anatomy and the Development of Colorectal Cancer

-The colon is the last part of the GI tract.
-The main function of the colon is to absorb water and salt from solid waste before it is eliminated from the body as stool.
+The colon is the last part of the gastrointestinal tract.
+This tract is where food is taken in and digested for the body to use.
+The colon's main job is to absorb water and salt from solid waste before it is passed from the body as stool (poop).
 The rectum is next.
 It stores stool until it is ready to be passed from the body through the anal canal.

-Cell division and cell death are a normal process in the body to replace old or damaged cells.
-The walls of the colon have a higher rate of cell turnover because of digestive process.
-This area are also be exposed to carcinogens (cancer-causing agents).
+Cell growth and death are normal processes in the body to replace old or damaged cells.
+The walls of the colon have cells that die and are replaced faster because of the digestive process.
+The colon may also be exposed to carcinogens, or things that can cause cancer.
 These carcinogens may come from waste expelled from the body, food breakdown, and gut bacteria.
-It causes damage to cells in the colon which can lead to a high level of cell turnover.
-Areas of rapid change like this are more at risk for cancer development.
+They can cause damage to cells in the colon.
+This can lead to a high level of cell turnover.
+Places where there are rapid changes like this are more at risk for cancer forming.

-Polyps are another factor that can affect development of cancer.
+Polyps are another thing that can lead to cancer forming.
 Polyps are small growths that can be found in the colon and rectum.
 There are several types.
-Most are benign, some have the potential to develop into cancer.
+Most are benign, but some can turn into cancer.
 The highest risk of cancer development comes from adenomatous polyps.

 Types of Colorectal Cancer

-The wall of the large intestine is made of 4 different layers.
+The wall of the large intestine is made of four layers.
 From the innermost to outermost layer, they are named mucosa, submucosa, muscle, and serosa.
 Almost all colorectal cancers are .
 That is, they start in the mucosa and spread outward through the serosa.
 Other types include:

-- —arise from the hormone-producing cells of the intestinal tract
+- —these form from the hormone-producing cells of the intestinal tract

-- —arise from specialized cells in the colon wall, but can be found anywhere in the GI tract
+- —these form from special cells in the colon wall, but can be found anywhere in the GI tract

-- —rare and arise from the muscular tissue of the intestine
+- —these are rare and form from the muscular tissue of the intestine